nonplayer/hammercrawl/hc_complete_rules.md

   - **Good:** Mind = add your level to your roll.
   - **Okay:** Fate = add 1/2 your level (round down) to the roll.
   - **Bad:** Body, Area, Death = add 1/3 your level (round down) to the roll.
+* **Gear Restrictions:** Can not use two-handed weapons except staves.
+Can not wear heavy armour or use shields.
+Other armour can cause spell failure.

+**Armour-Inept:** Magic-users cannot wear Heavy armour, and suffer a chance of spell failure while wearing other armour.
+In Light armour, the chance is 50%, and in Medium armour the chance is 75%.
+Failed spells are forgotten per normal rules.

+**Bloodcaster:** Magic-users can choose to take damage instead of forgetting spells.
+The amount of HP damage taken is equal to the level of spell just cast.
+If below Zero HP, this burns CON instead.

+**Highcaster:** Magic-users (only) can prepare and even attempt to cast spells of higher level than they normally would be able to, provided they have a copy of the spell in their book.
+Casting the spell requires permanent loss of INT score equal to the difference in allowed spell levels.
+Such INT loss can only be regained through the use of the Cleric's *Restoration* spell.
+Spells cast in this fashion are always immediately forgotten.

 **Magical Mind:** Magic-users can cast the spell *Read Magic* freely and at will, without need to prepare or roll.

 **Wizardly Ways (Spellcaster):** Magic-users are best known for their ability to cast spells from the Magic-User spell list.
 Magic-Users begin the game with a spellbook containing *Read Magic*.
 Additionally the book contains a base of four (4) randomly-determined bonus spells.
 This number of bonus spells is directly modified by the Magic-User's INT mod, which can reduce the bonus amount to zero (but not lower).
 At each new level the Magic-user adds two (2) new spells to their book from their own ongoing experimentation, and they can add more by transcribing scrolls and magical texts found in dungeons.

 At the start of play, a new Magic-User can only cast level 1 spells.
 This maximum spell level increases by +1 at every odd-numbered level of experience.

+**Wizardly Weaponry:** Magic-users can make use of new special mage-only weapons: The Wand and The Staff.
+Be warned that actively using these tools will mark you as a magician, and likely increase your chances of becoming a target priority by smart enemies...

 #### Human Thief